Mental Health Facilities Albuquerque, NM

 Hopeworks

-Hopeworks is a mental health treatment clinic in Albuquerque, New Mexico, located at 1201 3rd Street Nw, in the 87102 zip code.
+Hopeworks is a mental health treatment center in Albuquerque, NM, located at 1201 3rd Street Nw, 87102 zip code area.
 Hopeworks provides outpatient treatment.
-Hopeworks provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Hopeworks also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided by Hopeworks consist of mentoring/peer support/consumer-run services, psychosocial rehabilitation services and family psychoeducation.
+Hopeworks offers cognitive behavioral therapy, activity therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Hopeworks also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services at Hopeworks consist of assertive community treatment, intensive case management and vocational rehabilitation services.

 Learn More